New Year Skincare Reset: The 30-Day Barrier Care Challenge

 What to Track:

-• Skin resilience (can you tolerate slight temperature changes without redness?)
+- Skin comfort (can you tolerate slight temperature changes without redness?)

-Expected Results: By day 21, your barrier should be significantly stronger.
-You'll notice faster product absorption, consistent radiance, and minimal sensitivity.
+What to Expect: By day 21, your barrier should feel noticeably more supported.
+You may notice more comfortable product absorption, consistent radiance, and reduced sensitivity.
+Individual results may vary.

 WEEK 4: MAINTAIN & MEASURE (Days 22–30)